breadboard-ai/breadboard/boards/use-case/generate-text/README.md

 # Generate Text

 This board demonstrates how to generate a text based on a prompt.
-By default it will use the PaLM API, but you can use any API that takes a prompt and returns a response.

 ## Running the Board

 ### Inputs

 - `prompt` - The prompt that you want to generate text from
-- `provider` [optional] - if this is "." (default) it will use the PaLM API, otherwise it's a path to a graph that will take `input` and return `text`
+- `provider` - The path to the board that will provide access to the LLM API that will be used to generate the text.

 ### Secrets

-This board requires the following secrets to be set to be exported as environment variables:
+This board requires will request the secrets based on the board that you are using to talk to the llm.
+For example, the OpenAI board will require the `OPENAI_API_KEY` secret.

-- `PALM_KEY` - The key for the PaLM API.

 ### Outputs